twentysecondproject/userful-resources/README.md

 # Useful Network Resource
-This repo is provided as a central resource for links to open-sourced/useable tools and code for consumption
+This repo is provided as a central resource for links to open-sourced/useable tools and code for consumption.
+To get your tool/source added, please open a PR.

 ## Tools